Languages of the United States: Most common languages

-According to the 2000 U.S. Census, people of German ancestry made up the largest single ethnic group in the United States, but German language ranked fifth.
+According to the 2000 U.S. census, people of German ancestry made up the largest single ethnic group in the United States, but German language was the fourth most-spoken language in the country.
 Italian, Polish, and French are still widely spoken among populations descending from immigrants from those countries in the early 20th century, but the use of these languages is dwindling as the older generations die.
 Russian is also spoken by immigrant populations.

 Tagalog and Vietnamese have over one million speakers each in the United States, almost entirely within recent immigrant populations.
 Both languages, along with the varieties of Chinese (mostly Cantonese, Taishanese, and Standard Mandarin), Japanese, and Korean, are now used in elections in Alaska, California, Hawaii, Illinois, New York, Texas, and Washington.

-Native American languages are spoken in smaller pockets of the country, but these populations are decreasing, and the languages are almost never widely used outside of reservations.
+Native American languages are spoken in smaller pockets of the country, but these populations are decreasing, and the languages are seldom widely used outside of reservations.
 Besides English, Spanish, French, German, Navajo and other Native American languages, all other languages are usually learned from immigrant ancestors that came after the time of independence or learned through some form of education.

-American Sign Language is the most common sign language in the United States although there are unrelated sign languages which have been developed in the States and territories—mostly in the Pacific.
+American Sign Language is the most common sign language in the United States, although there are unrelated sign languages that have also been developed in the States and territories—mostly in the Pacific.
 No concrete numbers exist for signers but something upwards of 250,000 is common.

+The most widely taught foreign languages in the United States, in terms of enrollment numbers from kindergarten through university undergraduate education, are Spanish, French, and German.
+Other commonly taught languages include Latin, Japanese, American Sign Language, Italian, and Chinese.

 Official languages

-The United States has never had an official language at the federal level, but English is typically used at the federal level and in states without an official language.
+English is typically used by the federal government and is considered the national language.
+In 2025, Donald Trump issued Executive Order 14224, declaring English the official language of the United States, and federal agencies recognize English as official under the order.
+However, the U.S. has never had an official language de jure, as Congress has never passed legislation to designate one at the federal level.

 Outside of Puerto Rico, English is the primary language used for legislation, regulations, executive orders, treaties, federal court rulings, and all other official pronouncements.
-Nonetheless, laws require documents such as ballots to be printed in multiple languages when there are large numbers of non-English speakers in an area.
+Nonetheless, laws require some documents, such as ballots, to be printed in both English and one or more other languages if there are large numbers of non-English speakers in an area.
+Proceedings of the United States District Court for the District of Puerto Rico are required by federal law to be in English, despite the predominantly Spanish-speaking population and the status of Spanish as an official language of the territorial government.